alicemunsal/dohex/DoHex2.md

 ## Conclusion

 I am a software architect actively developing softwares.
 I believe, there are no silver bullets.
-Every project is different and we always need to evaluate the context before
+Every project is different and we always need to evaluate the context before implementing any tools or ideas.

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
 I decided  to split into multiple post.
 Thread models, transactions, component communications, adapter organization, scaling, deployment, refactoring, tools needed are the remaining topics.